DataOps Agent Configuration

 Personal Secrets Integration

 When making API requests through the agent proxy, you can leverage personal secrets for secure authentication.
-If you have previously saved personal secrets using the /agent-api/v1/config/personal-secrets
+If you have previously saved personal secrets using the /agent-api/v1/config/personal-secrets endpoint, you can include them in your request headers.

 x-odm-ag-<ExecutorName>-executor-secret-<SecretType>: <SecretName>